-- The TAA Board of Directors (the Board) consists of no more than eleven and no less than seven TAA Members. - The Directors are elected by active TAA Members, typically to staggered terms of up to three consecutive years and may serve a maximum of two successive terms. - → Directors receive no salary or compensation for their services, but by resolution of the Board may be reimbursed for actual expenses paid or obligated to be paid in connection with services rendered solely for the benefit of the Authority. - → The Board appoints the President and CEO, who serves at the Board's pleasure.
+- The TAA Board of Directors (the Board) consists of no more than eleven and no less than seven Active Members. - The Directors are elected by Active Members, typically to staggered terms of up to three consecutive years and may serve a maximum of two successive terms. - Directors receive no salary or compensation for their services, but by resolution of the Board may be reimbursed for actual expenses paid or obligated to be paid in connection with services rendered solely for the benefit of the Authority. - The Board appoints the President/Chief Executive Officer (CEO), who serves at the Board's pleasure.

-The President and CEO is the Chief Executive Officer of TAA and has the responsibility and authority "for the overall operation and management of TAA in accordance with its Mission and within the framework of Board adopted objectives and policies" and has "full responsibility for the management and administration of all TAA activities and operations and shall report to the Board on a regular basis."
+The CEO has the responsibility and authority "for the overall operation and management of TAA in accordance with its Mission and within the framework of Board adopted objectives and policies" and has "full responsibility for the management and administration of all TAA activities and operations and shall report to the Board on a regular basis."